Hochschild Cohomology of the Fukaya Category via Floer Cohomology with Coefficients: Proof of Theorems and

-and if $\Fuk(X)_{\lambda,1}$ and $\Fuk(X)_{\lambda,2}$ have essentially the same objects, in the sense that any Lagrangian in one is split-generated by the Lagrangians in the other, then the two restriction arrows are quasi-isomorphisms. \end{lemma}
+and if $\Fuk(X)_{\lambda,1}$ and $\Fuk(X)_{\lambda,2}$ have essentially the same objects, in the sense that any Lagrangian in one is split-generated by the Lagrangians in the other, then the two restriction arrows are quasi-isomorphisms. \end{Lemma}

-\begin{proof} Except for the last part, this is a standard double category argument, as in \cite[Section (10a)]{SeidelBook}.
+\begin{proof} Except for the last part, this is a standard double category argument, as in \cite[Section~(10a)]{SeidelBook}.
+Concretely, we construct a category whose set of objects is the disjoint union of the sets of objects in $\Fuk(X)_{\lambda,1}$ and $\Fuk(X)_{\lambda,2}$.
+We call objects originating in $\Fuk(X)_{\lambda,i}$ \emph{objects of type $i$}.
+When defining operations involving only objects of type $i$, we use auxiliary data from~$\Fuk(X)_{\lambda,i}$,~${\LMF}_i$, and~$\Theta_i$.
+For operations involving mixtures of objects of the two types, we make arbitrary choices of auxiliary data, compatible with those already chosen.

 Now suppose that $\Fuk(X)_{\lambda,1}$ and $\Fuk(X)_{\lambda,2}$ have essentially the same objects, so that the inclusions $\Fuk(X)_{\lambda,i} \to \Fuk(X)_{\lambda,+}$ are quasi-equivalences.
 The fact that the restriction maps induce isomorphisms on Hochschild cohomology then follows from standard Morita invariance properties.
-Explicitly: one applies the Eilenberg--Moore comparison theorem (\cref{thmEMcomparison}) to the length filtration; because we're working over a field this reduces the problem to the cohomology categories; and there one can give an explicit homotopy inverse \cite[Lemma 2.6]{SeidelBook}. \end{proof}
+Explicitly, one applies the Eilenberg--Moore comparison theorem (Theorem~\ref{thmEMcomparison}) to the length filtration; because we are working over a field this reduces the problem to the cohomology categories; and there one can give an explicit homotopy inverse \cite[Lemma~2.6]{SeidelBook}. \end{proof}

 Now suppose instead that we fix auxiliary data for $\Fuk(X)_\lambda$ and $\LMF$, but choose two sets of data for $\CF_S^*(\bL, \bL)^\op$, again denoted by subscripts ${}_1$ and ${}_2$.
-For each $i$ we can construct a homomorphism $\Theta_i : \CF_S^*(\bL, \bL)^\op_i \to \rCC^*(\Fuk(X)_\lambda, \mf)$.
+For each $i$, we can construct a~homomorphism $\Theta_i \colon \CF_S^*(\bL, \bL)^\op_i \to \rCC^*(\Fuk(X)_\lambda, \mf)$.
 As above, the invariance result is that these maps are related by a zigzag, but this time it has the following form.

-\begin{lemma} There exists a cohomologically unital $A_\infty$-algebra $\calA$, equipped with a cohomologically unital $A_\infty$-algebra homomorphism
+\begin{Lemma} There exists a cohomologically unital $A_\infty$-algebra $\calA$, equipped with a cohomologically unital $A_\infty$-algebra homomorphism

 and cohomologically unital $A_\infty$-quasi-isomorphisms